jscoq/jscoq/README.md

-You can download ready-to-use builds from https://github.com/ejgallego/jscoq-builds/ ; find below the instructions to build JsCoq yourself, it is reasonably easy:
+You can download ready-to-use builds from https://github.com/ejgallego/jscoq-builds/ ; find below the instructions to build jsCoq yourself, it is reasonably easy:
 ```shell
 $ git submodule update --remote
 $ ./etc/toolchain-setup.sh